-Gum Disease Defined and its Early Stages
+Gum Disease Defined and Its Early Stages

-In terms of cause, gum disease typically results from the same plaque that causes cavities.
-The bacteria within this plaque builds up between the teeth and gums, ultimately becoming inflamed.
+Gum disease is typically caused by the same plaque that causes cavities.
+Plaque is essentially a bacteria that builds up between the teeth and gums.
 When left untreated, simple gingivitis can progress into periodontitis as gum inflammation spreads.

 Signs and Symptoms of Gum Disease

-While bleeding gums are a tell-tale sign of gum disease, there are actually a broad range of signs that may point toward periodontitis in its various stages.
-Gum disease is often painless, so some patients fail to even recognize it, which only gives the disease time to progress.
+Although bleeding gums are a tell-tale sign of gum disease, several signs and symptoms may point toward periodontitis.
+Gum disease is often painless, so some patients may not recognize they have it, which only gives the disease time to progress.

-- Bleeding gums after brushing and flossing
+- Bleeding gums after brushing and flossing.

-- Swollen, tender, and/or red gums
+- Swollen, tender, and/or red gums.

-- Loose teeth
+- Loose teeth.

-- Pain when chewing food
+- Pain when chewing food.

 Preventing Periodontal Disease

 Keep in mind that risk factors like age, diet, and genetics also come into play, which makes routine checkups a sound option as well.
 When gum disease does take hold, you can rely on Dr. Robert Rosenfeld to help get your gums back on track!

-General Dentistry Solana Beach: Gum Disease Treatment
+General Dentistry Solana Beach: Call Today to Find Out More About Gum Disease Treatment

-You can give us a call at 858.755.1198 to schedule an appointment with us today.
-Of course, you can also contact us here.
+If you’ve noticed any signs of gum disease, be sure to contact our Solana Beach practice today!
+You can give us a call at 858-755-1198 to schedule an appointment with us today.
+You can also contact us here.